jaydgm/landing-page/README.md

-Used the design as a mock up for a potential bakery website for my sister.
+A mock up for a potential bakery website for my sister.

 A W.I.P so expect changes.